MahmoudMabrok/QuranyApp/README.md

 - Points for Tasmee3
 - can report a bug, chat with app developer powered by InstaBug - explaned in demo video - (Not Available now).
 - ReadLog that store pages user read.
+- Continue reading when open app.
+- App is Full Quran and Tafseer.

 # Challenges
 - **Data**